When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 grep "ISRG Root X1" /etc/pki/tls/certs/ca-bundle.crt

-After updating, try running the program that caused the error and see if the problem is resolved.
+After updating, try running the program that was giving you the error to see if the problem has been resolved

 3